 Arabic is quite exotic for non-Arabs as Westerners are generally used to Roman letters.
 Arabic calligraphy is also well-known and I daresay it rivals Chinese and Japanese calligraphy.
 Its flowing and connected script really bedazzles eyes that have never seen script like that.
 Or at least that’s how I imagine someone who can’t read arabic must think. 😂

-Unlike Japanese or Chinese, arabic has 27 letters and a few special ones.
+Unlike Japanese or Chinese, arabic has 28 letters (you may find that books say it has 27 but they are forgetting the hamza ء).
 Not only that but two thirds of the letters are equivalent to letters and sounds found in english.

 5) Not hard to learn to read and write